yhbe/Etch-a-Sketch/README.md

 Javascript was used to create all the html for this project.

-This project starts as a 16x16 grid that scales to 100x100 whilst keeping its dimensions.
+This project starts as a 16x16 grid that scales to 100x100 whilst keeping its starting dimensions.

 # Etch-a-Sketch